Clinton W. McLemore: Chapters and articles

 McLemore has written chapters in four books, including Handbook of Interpersonal Psychotherapy and Personality, Social Skills, and Psychopathology.

 He has been the author of over thirty articles, which have appeared in journals such as Behaviour Research & Therapy, Journal of Consulting and Clinical Psychology, Journal of Counseling Psychology, Journal of Personality and Social Psychology, Journal of Personality Disorders, Professional Psychology, Psychiatry, and The Clinical Psychologist.
 His longest article to date appeared in the American Psychologist; the piece was also one of the longest published in the American Psychologist’s history up to that point, and was on the subject of interpersonal diagnosis.

 Books

+Christianity for Seekers and Skeptics: Critical Thinking and Passionate Faith (Eugene: Wipf & Stock, 2024).

 Staying One: How to Avoid a Make-Believe Marriage (Eugene: Cascade, 2017).
 Co-authored with Anna M. McLemore.

 Inspiring Trust: Strategies for Effective Leadership (Santa Barbara: Praeger, 2014).

 Toxic Relationships and How to Change Them: Health and Holiness in Everyday Life (San Francisco: Wiley/Jossey-Bass, 2003).

 Street-Smart Ethics: Succeeding in Business without Selling Your Soul (Louisville: Westminster John Knox, 2003).

 Honest Christianity: Psychological Strategies for Spiritual Growth (Philadelphia: Westminster, 1984).

 Good Guys Finish First (Philadelphia: Westminster, 1983).

 The Scandal of Psychotherapy: A Guide for Resolving the Tensions between Faith and Counseling (Wheaton: Tyndale House, 1982).

 Clergyman’s Psychological Handbook: Clinical Information for Pastoral Counseling (Grand Rapids: Eerdmans, 1974).